Rahullkumr/excelrflutter/day3.md

       > - hidden, automatically provided by compiler if no constructor is present in the class

-      > - does not play a role in the initialization
+      > - does not play a role in initialization

-      > - The primary use of the default constructor is to create an instance of the class
+      > - The primary use of default constructor is to create an instance of a class

-      > - to perform some setup or initialization when an object is created, you can define your own constructor to replace the default one.
+      > - to perform some setup or initialization when an object is created, define own constructor to replace the default one.

   2. 0-arg constructor
       > created by coder, has no parameters